KNJ/nore/README.md

 }
 ```

-And you will use these properties as follows.
+And you will use these properties as follows:

 ```html
 <div class="nore nore-outermost">